Kilimanjaro National Park

-Mount Kilimanjaro is the jewel of Tanzania.
-It is the highest freestanding mountain in the World, one of the largest volcanoes, and the highest peak in Africa.
+Kilimanjaro National Park: Mount Kilimanjaro is the jewel of Tanzania.
+It is the highest freestanding mountain in the World, one of the largest volcanoes, and with the highest peak in Africa.
 It has an altitude of 5895m and a base with a diameter of about 70km.

-Its impressive formation can be seen from more than 160km away especially on clear days.
-It is only three degrees below the equator and its peak is covered with snow and ice.
+You can see its impressive formation from more than 160km away especially on clear days.
+It is only three degrees below the equator and snow as well as ice cover the peak.
 Other than Mount Kilimanjaro, the Park is home to numerous Wild animals including elephants, lions, colobus monkeys and leopards.

 The surrounding rain forests influence rainfall drops and fertile soil in the lower-lying countryside where the Chagga people practice different agricultural activities.

 Mount Kilimanjaro is ideal for climbing all year round but the rainy season isn’t recommended if you are after incredible trekking adventures in Tanzania.
-Some of the months that are characterized by high rainfall drops are April, May and November.
+The rainy season consists of April, May and November.